Law library: Generally

 Large law libraries may contain many additional materials covering topics such as: legal education, research, and writing; the history of the American legal system and profession; the history behind certain high-profile cases; techniques of oral argument; and the legislative history of important federal and state statutes.

-Smaller law libraries usually hold, at a minimum, one unofficial Supreme Court reporter, selected West national reporters and digests specific to the state in which the library is located, the United States Code, a few state-specific reporters and statutory compilations (if they exist for a particular state), and several state-specific treatises and practice guides.
-Most academic law library websites also contain legal research guidelines on numerous legal topics that are available to the public.
+Smaller law libraries typically maintain, at a minimum, one unofficial Supreme Court reporter; selected West national reporters and digests relevant to the library’s state; the United States Code; a limited selection of state-specific reporters and statutory compilations (if available for that state); and several state-specific treatises and practice guides.
+Most academic law library websites also provide publicly accessible legal research guides covering a wide range of legal topics.

 In recent years, the advent of online legal research outlets such as FindLaw, Westlaw, LexisNexis, Bloomberg Law, and HeinOnline (or in Canada, CanLII) has reduced the need for some types of printed volumes like reporters and statutory compilations.
 A number of law libraries have therefore reduced the availability of printed works that can easily be found on the Internet, and have increased their own Internet availability.
 On the other hand, some university law libraries retain extensive historical collections going back to the earliest English reports.
 Many law libraries also participate in the Federal Depository Library Program which provides access to government information and documents to the public at no cost.
 This is particularly true of law school libraries as the library at any accredited law school is automatically eligible to become a depository library under the Program.